0xjba/web3-starter-contracts/README.md

 ## License

 This repository is licensed under the MIT License.
-See the License file for more information.